Codeneos/vlocode/README.md

 <img src="https://raw.githubusercontent.com/Codeneos/vlocode/master/resources/logo1.png" height="160">

-# Vlocode for Visual Studio Code
+# Vlocode: Vlocity development tools for Visual Studio Code

-This extension provides an alternate way for developing, extracting and deploying Vlocity data with Visual Studio Code.
+This extension provides functionality for deploying, extracting and refreshing Vlocity datapacks from with Visual Studio Code.
-It is targeted at Vlocity developers who want to develop Vlocity components and updated datapacks from an IDE instead of using the web based UI available in Salesforce.
+It is targeted at Vlocity/Salesforce developers who want work on Vlocity data from within their IDE and have the most commonly used datapacks comands available directly from with Visual Studio Code.

-There's no complicated setup process or bothersome project configuration to maintain.
+In the background this extension relies of the official Vlocity build tools library for executing the deployment and export jobs, meaning the results will be the same way as produced by your CI environment.

 <img src="https://raw.githubusercontent.com/Codeneos/vlocode/master/resources/refreshDatapack.gif" width="898">